 *Actually as I say that, I see on Aimee Song’s snapchat a video of her having dinner with some editors from other magazines saying something like: “EDITORS WHO LIKE BLOGGERS”.

 UPDATE: She posted a front-row snapchat sitting next to Eva Chan, Lucky’s magazine former Editor.

-So as far as I’m concerned, being in the editorial business is about taking the opportunities the fashion world (and the rapidly-changing enviroment it develops in) presents while balancing out the fact of maintaining a reputation.
+So, as far as I’m concerned, being in the editorial business is about taking the opportunities the fashion world (and the rapidly-changing environment it develops in) presents while balancing out the fact of maintaining a reputation.

 See some of the best responses (from the so-called influencers) on this article.

 And a thought by one of my favorite bloggers;

 I grew up in a small town and came from nothing – I’d call that pretty impressive and admirable.
 I take pride in giving hope to young women around the world that they too can build something from nothing.
 I think I speak for “us” all when I say the bottom line here is that if you weren’t threatened you wouldn’t care at all. -Shea Marie on her instagram (@peaceloveshea)